jvilltolentino/jvilltolentino/README.md

 ### What am I up to?

-- :computer: I’m currently part of the Project Management Team of WMSU
+- :computer: I’m currently part of the Project Management Team of WMSU, now involved with the Project AMBIANCE of different SUCs in the PH

 - :crossed_fingers: At the same time, leading the youth (who are currently the Math and QS Champs) of WMSU IIEE Student Chapter  as their Adviser